QuickBooks integration

 The Python script:

-1. Extracts a vendor invoice PDF using Sensible's invoices document type, and
+1. Extracts a sample vendor invoice PDF using Sensible's invoices document type, and

 2. Creates a new bill in QuickBooks Online from the extracted data.